 When you went back to work, what was this experience like?
 Was it hard to get back into work?
 How did you handle answering questions about your loss?

-I worked on my pitch: ‘My daughter was born still’, yet there were plenty of occasions when it all fell to pieces.
+I worked on my pitch: “My daughter was born still”, yet there were plenty of occasions when it all fell to pieces.
 On day one a colleague who didn’t get the memo couldn’t believe I was back at work so quickly and asked me ‘what I had’.
 This occurred many other times.
 Getting in the lift was particularly tough — being faced with well-meaning small talk — especially as I looked like I’d just had a baby.
-Unfortunately, in situations like this I would often end up comforting the person who had unintentionally upset me as I felt terrible for them that they didn’t know.
+Unfortunately, in situations like this, I would often end up comforting the person who had unintentionally upset me as I felt terrible for them that they didn’t know.
 That’s the way life is sometimes!
 Over time I learnt to say thank you for the well wishes.
 The pitch took a lot of practice.

-I imagine that dads can sometimes be forgotten during this time as everyone tends to focus on the mother and how she is feeling.
+Dads can sometimes be forgotten during this time as everyone tends to focus on the mother and how she is feeling.
 What was it like for your husband, Harry?
 And what advice do you have for other dads who are going through such a tragedy?

-We booked a holiday at the three month mark to celebrate making it to that point — it gave us something to focus on and look forward to.
-It is still one of the best holidays we’ve ever been on together.
+We booked a holiday at the three-month mark to celebrate making it to that point — it gave us something to focus on and look forward to.
+It’s still one of the best holidays we’ve ever been on together.

-You now have two beautiful boys.
+You have two beautiful boys.
 Has it been hard or healing (or both) welcoming other children into your family?